berkeley-scf/scf-databases-2025/session1.md

      - the topics (tags) associated with each question.

    Each question may have zero or more answers and each question has one or more tags indicating what the question is above.

+Here are (most of) the fields for each of the tables:

+ - questions: questionid, ownerid, creationdate, title, viewcount
+ - answers: answerid, questionid, ownerid, creationdate, score
+ - users: userid, creationdate, location, reputation, upvotes
+ - questions_tags: questionid, tag

 ## Accessing a database from Python and R